menu

 Demographics

-The percentage of adults in New Riegel with college degrees is slightly lower than the national average of 21.84% for all communities.
-16.24% of adults in New Riegel have a bachelor's degree or advanced degree.
+The citizens of New Riegel are slightly less educated than the national average of 21.84% for the average city or town: 16.24% of adults in New Riegel have a bachelor's degree or advanced degree

 The per capita income in New Riegel in 2022 was $25,337, which is low income relative to Ohio, and lower middle income relative to the rest of the US.
 This equates to an annual income of $101,348 for a family of four.
 However, New Riegel contains both very wealthy and poor people as well.